 #10.
 Do I handle bounce, unsubscribe and FBL emails?

-Handling of bounce, unsubscribe and FBL (complaints) emails is provided as a feature by email service providers, so their users don't have to care about it as it is done automatically.
+Bounce, unsubscribe and FBL (complaints) emails are provided as a feature by email service providers, so their users don’t have to care about it as it is done automatically.

-Marketers who run in-house email systems and manage own SMTP servers have to set up the process of handling bounce, unsubscribe and FBL email messages for further suppression of these from their mailing list.
+Marketers who run in-house email systems and manage their own SMTP servers have to set up the process of handling bounce, unsubscribe, and FBL email messages for further suppression of these from their mailing list.

-If you are like them, make sure that your email system processes such emails after each email campaign and excludes them from your active list.
+If you are one of them, make sure that your email system processes such emails after each email campaign and excludes them from your active list.

 Large email senders can pass bounce and FBL email handling to the third-party service like GlockApps.

-GlockApps offers the comprehensive bounce and feedback loop monitoring tool that gives you precise information about your bounces and complaints.
+GlockApps offers a comprehensive bounce and feedback loop monitoring tool that gives you precise information about your bounces and complaints.

-GlockApps extracts the bounce email address and message ID of each email which generated a complaint and, where possible, the email addresses of the recipients who complained to help you detect and remove problematic and non-existent recipients.
+GlockApps extracts the bounce email address and the message ID of each email that generated a complaint and, where possible, the email addresses of the recipients who complained to help you detect and remove problematic and non-existent recipients.

 The comprehensive and easy-to-read report will be available for you every day so that you can track your bounce and complaint trends.
-You can enable email notifications to get the report download links via email or add our Gappie bot to receive instant notifications in Telegram or Slack.
+You can enable email notifications to get the report or add our Gappie bot to receive instant notifications in Telegram or Slack.

 #11.
 What is my Inbox Placement rate?